k16blfurm/Adept2Test/Linux_Depp/installing-on-ubuntu-18.04.md

 ```
 00000000: 0000 0000 0000 0000 0000
 ```
-We are now able to successfully read and write to the registers of the CmodS6 FPGA using Adept 2 running on Ubuntu 18.04!
+We are now able to successfully read and write to the registers of the Cmod S6 FPGA using Adept 2 running on Ubuntu 18.04!

 # Streaming Out Bytes
 The file CMOD_Depp.cpp has created and added to this directory which streams the output to a byte and saves it to a file using ostream.